Website: CD-ROM - view screenshots

 Brief: to design, illustrate and build (in Freehand, Photoshop and Flash) a module in the Kiwi Physics CD-ROM which covers the creation, transmission and use of electricity.
-The CD-ROM is distributed free to all secondary schools in New Zealand, and is aimed at encouraging students to explore a career in physics by showing real-life examples of physics in an entertaining, interactive, educational and fun way.
+The CD-ROM was distributed free to all secondary schools in New Zealand, and was aimed at encouraging students to explore a career in physics by showing real-life examples of physics in an entertaining, interactive, educational and fun way.

 My responsibilities included:

 - Refinement of a series of storyboards from the writer (which went through a number of iterations), into the final 10 main screens and 7 "Tell Me More" screens which make up the Transmissions module

 - Design of the 17 interactive screens by creating:

 - technical drawings in Freehand of the various mechanical elements (water turbine, generator, HEP power station, washing machine, wind turbine, magnet, electrons in a wire, transformer, atom and electricity pylons)

 - Photoshop mockups of each of the screens, using a combination of the Freehand drawings, illustration and photo manipulation

 - Flash animations of each of the moving parts within each screen

 - .pct files with alpha channels of each of the separate elements and backgrounds, to be used by the programmer who created the CD-ROM using Director

 - Director casts of the separate elements for each screen